joshuahigginson1/DevOps_Assessment_2/README.md

 An example use case of this method is shown in [this guide from JetBrains.][4]

+For this project, I did some detailed research on tools for unit testing.
+For this project, I chose to use a PyTest test runner, because:
+- After an initial learning curve, testing is a lot more efficient to write, and can be done in less lines of code than within something like unittest.
+- As a relatively simple suite of applications, I do not require massively in depth testing tools.
+At what point is too much?
+- Use of PyTest fixtures avoids constantly repeating myself.
+I hate repetition.
+- If implemented correctly, tests read like "speech", and are simple to follow along.

 ### Unit Testing

+#### Unit Testing Service #1

+#### Unit Testing Service #2

+Unit testing of service two took longer to write than the actual MVP code.
+But that's okay!

+I first approached testing from a musical perspective.

+- There are 13 notes in a musical octave.
+Therefore, our random function should only return a set of numbers from 1 to 13.

+Then, I approached testing in terms of a developer.

+- We should only be returning integer values in this section of code.
+Degrees of a scale, NOT note names.

+#### Unit Testing Service #3

+#### Unit Testing Service #4

 ### Functional Testing